Data collection and evidence gathering made easy

 4 – Reporting

-The Essential 8 Auditor enables you to distribute performance metrics to all stakeholders easily.
+Huntsman Security solutions enable you to distribute performance metrics to all stakeholders easily.

 Every consultant, auditor and expert will have a way to report and present the findings and outputs of their work and the interpretation they have made as to the state of the cyber risk strategies that the controls have enforced.

 Those tasked with remediation activities or the prioritisation of improvement projects have a different output requirement, they need to know the specifics of which systems, controls or failures were detected so they can group these together to resolve them or put in place work orders or change controls to address the issues.
-This form of output will often be the input to other data sets or systems; hence the appearance matters less, in fact the rawer the data is the better.
+This form of output will often be the input to other data sets or systems; therefore the appearance matters less, in fact the rawer the data is the better.

-The Essential 8 Auditor presents easy to understand KPIs and outputs in dashboard form and a view of maturity that gives business unit owners, risk and compliance teams and the C-suite the information they need, at a glance, to understand the risks and the performance of the security function.
+Huntsman Security solutions present easy to understand KPIs and outputs in dashboard form and a view of maturity that gives business unit owners, risk and compliance teams and the C-suite the information they need, at a glance, to understand the risks and the performance of the security function.

 The technology can generate raw outputs for technical use, or for other systems that need lists of systems or control failures to be remediated.